Should I Sign an Exclusive Contract With a Real Estate Agent?

 There are always exceptions to the rule, but exclusive contracts are usually not broken.
 “It’s always on a case-by-case basis,” says Myers.
 “The short answer is no, but circumstances come into play.”

-For example, when unexpected life circumstances change, real estate agents are more willing to be flexible in terms of breaking the contract.
-In some cases, the agent may ask for the buyer or seller to cover the agent’s out-of-pocket expenses, and will let them out of the contract.
+For example, when unexpected life circumstances change, real estate agents are more willing to be flexible about breaking the contract.
+In some cases, the agent may ask the buyer or seller to cover the agent’s out-of-pocket expenses and then let them out of the contract.

 Or, if it can be shown that the agent has not upheld their responsibilities as stipulated in the agreement, you may have a legal right to terminate the contract early without financial concessions.